Adrianyeoyh/SMUnity/server/docs/api/projects.md

 ## Overview
 Handles all endpoints related to listing, viewing, creating, updating, and deleting community service projects (CSPs).

+Note: User roles (student, organisation, admin) are determined from the users.accountType field in the database.
 ---

 ## Endpoints